Islamization Period

 1405

-Islam Moves North
+Islam Moved North

 Legacy of Islam in Luzon and the Visayas

-More information: As early as 982 AD, foreign Muslims were already in the Philippines.
-Chinese account mentions of an Arab ship Mindoro who came to the port of Canton (Guangzhou).
-But the beginning of spread of Islam took place in Sulu with the arrival of a Muslim preacher, Ahmad Timhar Maqbalu around 1270-75 AD.
-He is known in oral history as Tuan Mashaikha, a title indicating that he came from house of Mashā’ikh (learned) who were descendants of Prophet Muhammad through his grandson Husayn.
+As early as 982 AD, foreign Muslims were already in the Philippines.
+Chinese account mentions an Arab ship Mindoro who came to the port of Canton (Guangzhou).
+But the beginning of the spread of Islam took place in Sulu with the arrival of a Muslim preacher, Ahmad Timhar Maqbalu around 1270-75 AD.
+He is known in oral history as Tuan Mashaikha, a title indicating that he came from the house of Mashā’ikh (learned) who were descendants of Prophet Muhammad through his grandson Husayn.

-Because of his superior in knowledge, he acquired respect from the Tausug and married the daughter of the local chief.
+Because of his superior knowledge, he acquired respect from the Tausug and married the daughter of the local chief.
 He died in 710 hijra/1310 leaving some descendants in Sulu.
 His missionary activity facilitated the slow transition from Hinduism or conversion to Islam of the local inhabitants.
 His shrine in Bud Datu serves as the oldest physical evidence of Islam in the country.

 Sources: